RafatKhandaker/Software-Engineering-EagleEye/README.md

   Over Head + Compile time --> Efficiency:

-  "a 12 hour plane ride.. doesnt add much time difference if you walk 40 min or take a 15 min cab.""
+  "a 12 hour plane ride.. doesnt add much time difference if you walk 40 min or take a 15 min cab."

 Portability